Can You Use A Massage Gun for Pinched Nerve? Will it Help?

 Can Massage Make a Pinched Nerve Worse?

-- Using a massage gun should NOT be painful.
-It is okay for it to be intense, but NOT painful.
+• Using a percussive massager should NOT be painful.
+It is okay for it to be intense but NOT painful.

-- DO NOT place the massage gun directly over the effected nerve.
+• DO NOT place the hand-held massager directly over the affected nerve.
 Doing so will likely make your symptoms worse.

-- DO begin by applying gentle pressure to the tissue surrounding the nerve that is causing symptoms or where the symptoms are felt.
+• DO begin by applying gentle pressure to the tissue surrounding the nerve causing symptoms or where the symptoms are felt.
 Increase pressure as tolerated.

-- Avoid using the massage gun over bony areas like the elbow or spine.
+• Avoid using it over bony areas like the elbow or spine.

-- Remember, if you experience more pain while using a massage gun, STOP!
+• Remember, if you experience more pain while using the device, STOP

 Check out our upcoming post on Massage Guns for Pinched Nerves for help selecting the right device for you.